raspberrypilearning/networking-lessons/lesson-1/worksheet.md

 1. Open a terminal from teh Accessories menu folder
 1. Create a new file with the nano editor by typing `nano chat.py`.
 1. Type in the following program:
+*Tip: The nano text editor does not auto-indent your code like the IDLE editor does.
+You will need to put the indents in manually.
+Choose either a certain number of spaces for your indents, or use the tab key.*

     ```python
     # A simple internet-chat application